 The first record of a hotel on the site was in 1845 when Ritch’s Hotel was built.
 It changed hands and names a few times until 1895 when a fire took hold of several buildings around town.
 The Shanley Hotel was one of those destroyed.
 Not to be deterred, the Shanley Hotel was rebuilt in November of the same year, standing the same today as it was back then.

 Disembodied voices, full-bodied apparitions, and unseen bodies getting into bed with you, it’s all part of a routine night at the Shanley Hotel!

 MOST HAUNTED ROOMS:

 Room 302 / Room 223

-Built in 1903 for use as an office building for the Denim company of the Cone Brothers, the building served a number of uses up until today, including as a post office, apartment units and even a brothel.
-According to many there are at least 2 ghosts here and judging by the activity witnessed here it’s likely a lot more.
+Built in 1903 for use as an office building for the Denim company of the Cone Brothers, the building served many uses until today, including as a post office, apartment units, and even a brothel.
+According to many, at least 2 ghosts here, and judging by the activity witnessed here, it’s likely a lot more.

-According to reports, guests and staff alike have witnessed the ghost of a little boy on the top floor of the hotel.
-His spirit likes to play with guests tapping on walls, and banging on doors, and he can be heard laughing by guests.
+According to reports, guests and staff alike have witnessed the ghost of a little boy on the hotel’s top floor.
+His spirit likes to play with guests tapping on walls and banging on doors, and he can be heard laughing by guests.

 Rooms 7 and 9